grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "If it does not kill you in the process."

-Bastian's tall, skinny form suddenly filled the hatchway forward to the next compartment.
+Bastian's narrow form suddenly filled the hatchway forward to the next compartment.
 He stood aside and one of the scruffy teenagers who hung around the depot looking for quick jobs stepped into the sonar compartment.

-"Captain Percy, this guy says he has a message for you."
+"Captain Percy, this kid says he has a message for you."

-The kid handed Percy a scrap of paper and then stood to one side, examining the deck with his head down.
+The messenger handed Percy a scrap of paper and began fidgeting with the buckles on his vest while he waited for Percy to indicate whether she would want to send a reply.

 Percy unfolded the paper.
 Written in a slightly wavering hand in printed capital letters was: IT IS TIME TO LEAVE.

 Hemi put a couple of things together.
 "A message from our employer?"

 "Indeed," said Percy.
 "Raise the Blue Peter, Hemi.
-I think it's time we moved on from this place."
+Time to move on from this place."

 Hemi nodded and climbed up to the control room.
 A second later, his voice reverberated through the ship over the PA as he told the crew to prepare to embark.